embergershared/PCRv2-PoC/README.md

     > Important Note:
     > - The terraform plan is in 1 entire file, but can't be deployed in 1 run.
-    > - There are some manual steps required before some resources can be deployed.
+    > - There are some manual steps required for some resources to successfully deploy.
-    > - It is suggested to comment all sections after a set of resources, deploy, then uncomment more resources, deploy, etc.
+    > - It is suggested to comment all sections that are after a set of resources, deploy the set of resources, uncomment sections, deploy, etc.
-    > - The in-code notes/comments will help this process.
+    > - The in-code comments help this process.

   - `azure/terraform-modules/`: is the folder with multiple re-used terraform modules by the `main_pcr2-poc.tf` file